PayPal Refund ScamWatch Out for These Common — but Costly — Paypal Overpayment & Refund Tricks

 The first red flag you should be aware of is that an overpayment was processed at all.
 Think about it: how many times have you accidentally overpaid for an item?
 How often have customers you know and trust paid you more than the price quoted?

 It’s possible for a user to key-in the wrong amount when sending a payment via PayPal or other P2P service.
-However, it’s not exactly likely.
+However, it’s not exactly commonplace, is it?

 Red Flag #2 | Urgency